jdiaz5513/capnp-ts/README.md

 JavaScript usage is nearly identical to the TypeScript version, except you won't get all of the type safety and code completion goodness in your editor.

-Also, the name `capnp-js` is already reserved on npm from a [previous attempt](https://www.npmjs.com/package/capnp-js) so you'll be importing the exact same module.
+Also, the name `capnp-js` is already reserved on npm from a [previous attempt by another author](https://www.npmjs.com/package/capnp-js) so you'll be importing `capnp-ts` instead.

 ```javascript
 const capnp = require('capnp-ts');